MyEvonne/resume/site/content/home/experience.md

 [Square Valley](https://18birdies.com/), Senior iOS Software Engineer (Shanghai, China)

-- 18Birdies iOS application/framework development.
+- Use "Swift" to implement 18Birdies iOS application, use Git to collaborate with workmates, and use Cocoapods to manage third-party framework.
 - "Tee Time Booking" Module design and development.
 - Cooperate with API development engineers to analyze and organize the data structure of the third-party API, and integrate the third-party data structure with the company's existing data.
 - Develop “calendar bar” and various small widget to meet the designer's customization needs.